-The mission of the Dublin Rape Crisis Centre is to prevent the harm and heal the trauma of rape and other forms of sexual violence.
+The mission of Dublin Rape Crisis Centre is to prevent the harm and heal the trauma of rape and other forms of sexual violence.

-Since 1979, The Dublin Rape Crisis Centre has worked to prevent the harm and heal the trauma of sexual violence.
+Since 1979, Dublin Rape Crisis Centre has worked to prevent the harm and heal the trauma of sexual violence.
 We work with people who have experienced sexual assault, rape or childhood sexual abuse.

 Sexual violence is a serious public health and human rights issue with both short and long-term consequences for those affected.
-The Dublin Rape Crisis Centre has been at the forefront of the Irish response to sexual violence for more than 40 years.
+Dublin Rape Crisis Centre has been at the forefront of the Irish response to sexual violence for more than 40 years.

 To ensure that all available resources to prevent sexual violence are utilised, we work with government, non-profit organisations, academic institutions and the general public.

 We work to prevent sexual violence and to eliminate its tolerance in society through education, training and awareness-raising campaigns.

 When sexual violence does occur, we offer a range of supports including telephone counselling through the National 24-Hour Helpline, one-to-one counselling, and accompaniment services.

 We also advocate on behalf of survivors of sexual violence to help ensure that they have access to responsive and sensitive services provided by law enforcement officials, medical personnel and the courts.